4dn-dcic/docker-4dn-bedGraphToBigWig/README.md

 # docker-4dn-bedGraphToBigWig

-This repo contains the source files for a docker image stored in duplexa/bedgraphtobigwig. (we will change the docker hub account soon)
+This repo contains the source files for a docker image stored in 4dndcic/4dn-bedgraphtobigwig.
 ## Table of contents
 * [Cloning the repo](#cloning-the-repo)
 * [Tool specifications](#tool-specifications)